-The house is constructed in an old traditional bungalow style; with the red bricks adding to the charm of the house.
-This ideal family house is approximately1800 square feet and built in two storeys in a Greek model house, which is equipped with porch and a garden.
-Nearby to this is located Thomas Marshall’s home, which was later, modified to Whitley County historical Museum.
-So, people coming to visit the museum can also visit the city’s oldest building.
+The residence is built in a old conventional bungalow fashion; with the reddish bricks increasing the attraction of the house.
+This perfect family home built-in two storeys in a Greek design house, which was equipped with a backyard and veranda of approximately 1800 square-feet.
+Nearby to this is found Thomas Marshall’s residence, which was afterwards, changed to Whitley County historic Museum.
+So, individuals coming to see the museum also can see the city’s earliest building.

-The house is commonly referred to as Adam Young Hooper House, even today.
-It was constructed by Adams Y. Hooper, in 1855.
-Being one of the popular personalities of Columbia City, he was an elected Representative of Noble and Whitley County and had actively participated in politics.
-He lived in this house with his wife Edith and children.
-His daughter was also engaged to Thomas R. Marshall, vice president of United States.
-Such was Hooper’s popularity that his untimely death in 1874 was deeply mourned by the whole county.
-After Mrs. Hooper death in 1906, the house was vacant for some time.
+The home is usually called the Adam Younger Hooper Home, even now.
+Being among the popular styles of Columbia City, he had earnestly participated in politics and was an elected Consultant of Whitley and Noble County.
+He lived in this home with youngsters and his spouse Edith.
+Such was Hooper’s recognition that his untimely dying in 1874 was greatly mourned by the full county.
+After Mrs. Hooper passing in 1906, the home was unoccupied for some time.

 The Linvill’s saved the house from demolishing by performing small repairs.
 But, after it was given to Individuals Sustaining History (PPH), a company that saved the historically significant monuments of Columbia City and contiguous regions.
 After the restoration, the home was open available to anyone who needed to be part of an abundant heritage.